|

 Okay, I realize that although these plates may be for charitable and nonprofit organization vehicles, they have no direct connection to churches.
 Nevertheless, I'm including them here because, as a former Boy Scout myself, I think this is a pretty interesting plate type.
 What prompted Arkansas to lump Boy Scout buses and orphanage buses into a distinct and single plate category, I have no idea.
 From what I understand, buses owned by other youth orgnizations, including the Girl Scouts, are also issued these same plates.

-Michigan issues what it calls "nonprofit" plates for certain vehicle types owned by nonprofit and charitable groups that meet very specific eligibility criteria, as well as private schools, church Sunday Schools, and the Civil Air Patrol.
+Michigan currently issues what it calls "non-profit" plates for certain vehicle types owned by non-profit and charitable groups that meet very specific eligibility criteria, as well as private schools, church Sunday schools, and the Civil Air Patrol.
 These plates are identified with a small "Y" as part of the serial number.

-There's not much information about these, but New Mexico issues some sort of bus plate with a "CB" serial prefix, and apparently has done so since at least 1966.
+There's not much information about the various types of New Mexico bus plates, but they apparently have issued bus plates with a "CB" serial prefix since at least 1966.
 There's contradictory information regarding whether "CB" stands for commercial bus, church bus, or charitable bus.
-The most reliable source describes this plate type as being for buses used exclusively for "religious or nonprofit charitable organizations", so I'll go with "charitable bus".
+The most reliable source, the New Mexico DMV, currently describes the "CB" plate type as being for buses used exclusively for "religious or nonprofit charitable organizations", so I'll go with "charitable bus".
 Probably most of these are issued to church buses in actual practice.

-Illinois charitable plates are not just for church-owned vehicles, but I've spent time in Illinois, and the vast majority of these plates that I've seen in use are registered to church buses.
+Illinois charitable plates are not just for church-owned vehicles, but I've spent time in Illinois, and the vast majority of these plates that I've seen in use are issued for church buses.

-Both CB-suffixed "charitable bus" plates and CV-suffixed "charitable vehicle" plates were introduced in 1976.
-CV plates were originally used on both cars and trucks owned by charitable organizations, including but not limited to churches, while CB plates were issued to buses owned by such organizations.
-I don't know which plate type would have been issued to a passenger van.
-Anyway, both types were issued as single-year plates in 1976 and 1977, and then as biennial plates (good for two years) beginning in 1978.
+CB plates were issued to buses owned by charitable organizations, including but not limited to churches, while CV plates were originally used on both cars and trucks owned by such organizations.
+I don't know which plate type would have been issued to a passenger van, but one report I've seen said that CB plates were for vehicles with a capacity of eleven or more passengers.
+That would mean that a passenger van could get either type of plate depending on how many seats it had.
+Anyway, charitable plates were issued as single-year plates in 1976 and 1977, and then as biennial plates (good for two years) beginning in 1978.

 The last CB-suffixed plates were dated 1982-1983.
-Starting in 1984, cars were no longer eligible for charitable plates, and charitable buses, trucks and passenger vans were all issued CV-suffixed plates.
+Starting in 1984, cars were no longer eligible for charitable plates, and charitable buses, trucks and passenger vans were all issued CV-suffixed plates, including minivans and full-sized vans with fewer than eleven seats.
 Biennial plates continued to be used thorough 1995.
-Since then, base plates with stickers have been used.
-I believe, but am not certain, that these stickers are also good for two years at a time, and always indicate an expiration date in December of odd-numbered years.
+Since then, base plates have been used, and renewed with stickers indicating the expiration month and year.
+These renewal stickers are also good for two years at a time, and always indicate an expiration of December in odd-numbered years.

 A couple of jurisictions are reported to have issued special license plates to members of the clergy; these would be somewhat akin to other "professional" license plates that some jurisdictions issue to medical doctors, press photographers, and the like.

-It's been reported that in past decades, New York issued plates with registration numbers containing the letters "DD" to motorists who held a Doctor of Divinity degree; most such individuals would certainly have been members of the clergy.
-Such plates were otherwise unremarkable, and so without provenance or some sort of firsthand confirmation, it's impossible to verify this report.
+In past decades, New York apparently issued plates with registration numbers containing the letters "DD" to motorists who held a Doctor of Divinity degree; most such individuals would certainly have been members of the clergy.
+Some have speculated that this wasn't a distinct type of plate, and that "DD" plates were actually nothing more than vanity plates.
+Such plates were otherwise unremarkable, and so without provenance or some sort of firsthand confirmation, it's impossible to nail this down.
 If New York ever did issue Doctor of Divinity plates, they apparently don't any longer.

 A number of states have issued organizational plates for members of the Knights of Columbus, which is a Catholic men's organization.
 Maryland currently issues a multitude of graphic organizational plates (only 25 orders are needed to create plates for a new organzation), and some church denominations and even individual church congregations have obtained organizational plates that are available to their members.
 Other states have also issued various organizational member plates for members of churches and church-related organizations.

 Back before graphic organizational plates became all the rage, Maryland reserved certain passenger plate prefixes for members of specific organizations.
 The "CC" series was reserved for members of the Knights of Columbus from 1954 to 1975; the "KCx" series was likewise reserved from 1976 to 1987.
 Shown above are two examples of the latter series.
-On the red on white base, regular, sequentially-issued passenger plates didn't get past the "HMx" series.
+On the red-on-white base, regular, sequentially-issued passenger plates didn't get past the "H" series.

-Many states issue graphic Knights of Columbus organizational member plates, including those shown above.
-Maryland issues numerous different organizational plates available to members of church denominations, specific church congregations, and church-related organizations, including: Allen A.M.E.
+Many states issue graphic Knights of Columbus organizational member plates, including Maryland, North Carolina and Texas, as shown above.
+Maryland also issues numerous other organizational plates available to members of church denominations, specific church congregations, and church-related organizations, such as the example shown above.
+Other such plates include: Allen A.M.E.
 Church, The Episcopal Church, Catholic Daughters of the Americas, Church of God, Faith United Baptist Church, First Baptist Church of Highland Park, and so on.

-Illinois issues an endless stream of special event plates promoting all kinds of events, everything from the Chicago Bulls winning the NBA championship to license plate collecting club swap meets.
-These are real license plates that are valid for street use for a limited period of time.
+Illinois issues an endless stream of special event plates promoting all kinds of events, everything from the Chicago Bulls winning the NBA championship to local town fairs.
+These are real license plates that are valid for street use for up to 60 days ending on the date shown on the plate.
 Shown above are a few examples of plates that were produced for church-related events.

 Related pages on this site |

-Thanks to those who have directly contributed to the information on this page: Greg Ciesielski, Erik Bos, Jim Moini.
+Thanks to those who have directly contributed to the information on this page: Jim Moini, Christopher Jackson, Sergio La Camera, George Kunsman, Paul Casadonte, Alan Gillis, and Rick Morrison.

 This page is![]() W3C valid |